hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 # Contribution

 We would love any form of contribution.
-Pull requests, rule creation and sample evtx logs are the best but feature requests, notifying us of bugs, etc... are also very welcome.
+Pull requests, rule creation and sample evtx logs are the best but feature requests, notifying us of bugs, etc.. are also very welcome.

 At the least, if you like our tool then please give us a star on GitHub and show your support!